Heisenbug

 In computer programming jargon, a heisenbug is a software bug that seems to disappear or alter its behavior when one attempts to study it.
-The term is a pun on the name of Werner Heisenberg, the physicist who first asserted the observer effect of quantum mechanics, which states that the act of observing a system inevitably alters its state.
+The term is a pun on the name of Werner Heisenberg, the physicist who first introduced the uncertainty principle, and it is a reference to the observer effect, which states that the act of observing a system inevitably alters its state.
 In electronics, the traditional term is probe effect, where attaching a test probe to a device changes its behavior.
+The term has been criticized because it confuses Heisenberg's uncertainty principle (to which it owes the name) with the observer effect in quantum mechanics, which are two different concepts.

-Similar terms, such as bohrbug, mandelbug, hindenbug, and schrödinbug (see the section on related terms) have been occasionally proposed for other kinds of unusual software bugs, sometimes in jest.
+Similar terms, such as "bohrbug", "mandelbug", "hindenbug", and "schrödinbug" (see the section on related terms) have been occasionally proposed for other kinds of unusual software bugs, sometimes in jest.